Saskatchewan Polytechnic celebrates graduates at Prince Albert convocation

 Faculty and staff, family and friends celebrate the perseverance, dedication and accomplishments of Prince Albert campus students

-June 7, 2018 – Tomorrow Saskatchewan Polytechnic will celebrate the accomplishments of graduates along with award recipients at the Prince Albert campus convocation.
-Almost 900 students have been invited to attend Prince Albert convocation.
+June 6, 2019 – Tomorrow Saskatchewan Polytechnic will celebrate the accomplishments of graduates along with award recipients at the Prince Albert campus convocation.
+Nearly 1,000 students have been invited to attend Prince Albert convocation.

 Some graduates and community members will be recognized for outstanding achievements and contributions to the province.

-Derek McGuin will be recognized with the Governor General’s Academic Medal for the highest average in the Prince Albert campus Adult 12 program.
+Brittany Wilson will be recognized with the Governor General’s Academic Bronze Medal for the highest average in the Prince Albert campus Adult 12 program.
 Joshua Watt, Integrated Resource Management program graduate, will be recognized with the Governor General’s Academic Collegiate Bronze Medal.

-People wanting to view the livestream of the Prince Albert convocation ceremony are invited to visit: www.saskpolytech.ca/convocation.
+People wanting to livestream the Prince Albert convocation ceremony are invited to visit: www.saskpolytech.ca/convocation.

-Media are encouraged to attend the convocation ceremonies.
+Media are encouraged to attend the convocation ceremony.